Bluehost Review – The Best Host for WordPress?

 Bluehost has partnered with a large number of other companies to offer integrations and apps that mesh well with their own plans and structure, which supports both MySQL and PostgreSQL.

 They really support e-commerce, with a variety of integrated tools, like Magento, ShopSite, TransFirst for payments and DaDa Mail for e-newsletters and e-marketing.
 They also support Agora, Cube, OS Commerce, and Zen.
-They also offer SSL security for
+They also offer SSL security for transactions, and different levels of encryption.

-I like the CloudFlare integration that works seamlessly with their built-in content delivery
+I like the CloudFlare integration that works seamlessly with their built-in content delivery network, because that helps to make sure static resources from the CloudFlare worldwide network have fast load times.

 ‘Official’ WordPress.org Recommended

 HostBluehost was recommended by WordPress.org as one of their three official hosts because of their experience and history.
-Bluehost offers a WordPress optimized plan on
+Bluehost offers a WordPress optimized plan on VPS, and help and support specific to WordPress.

 Feature Packed cPanel / Enhanced User Control Panel